microram/ee4-tools/readme.md

 2. Clone this repository `git clone https://github.com/microram/ee4-tools.git`
 3. Edit the .backup_sites_mysql_s3.conf file first.
 4. Then edit and review each script before using.
 Some scripts still have hard coded folders at this time.
-5. Edit and test the ee4-backup-sites script.
+5. Edit and test the ee3-backup-sites (new) or backup_sites_s3 & backup_mysql_s3 script(s).
 Then place in your /etc/cron.daily/ folder.

 ### Restore Usage Examples